aa14av/roast-3.0/README.md

 September 2019

-Adapted for >6 tissue types and CSF correction Alejandro Albizu, Center for Cognitive Aging and Memory at University of Florida aa14av@gmail.com
+Adapted from https://github.com/andypotatohy/roast for >6 tissue types and CSF correction Alejandro Albizu, Center for Cognitive Aging and Memory at University of Florida aa14av@gmail.com
 August 2022